Explore the NSO

 - Learn about the spin of the Earth and how that gives us day and night.

-- Build the Moon - try out our virtual jigsaw the 'Moonsaic' or start your own Lunar diary.
+- Find the Moon - try out our virtual jigsaw the 'Moonsaic' or start your own Lunar diary.

 - Say Hello to ATLAS - use data from the Liverpool Telescope to build your own image of the Comet ATLAS or build a model Comet on a Stick.